ugeneunipro/docs/content/sanger-reads-editor/working-with-chromatogram/editing-sanger-reads/removing-read.md

 weight: 1000
 ---

 # Removing Read

-To remove read use _Delete_ keyboard button or _Remove read_ context menu.
+To remove a read, use the _Delete_ keyboard button or the _Remove read_ option in the context menu.